Morton Coutts

 Morton William Coutts OBE (7 February 1904 – 25 June 2004) was a New Zealand inventor who revolutionised the science of brewing beer.
 He is best known for the continuous fermentation method.

 History

 Coutts' German grandfather, Frederick Joseph Kühtze, began brewing beer in Otago, New Zealand in the late 19th century.
 In 1900 he moved to Palmerston North and set up the family brewery.
 The brewery was inherited by William Joseph Kühtze, who changed the family name to Coutts during World War I to sound more British.
-When William Kühtze became seriously ill as a result of the Spanish flu in 1918, Morton Coutts took over the brewery at age 15 with the aid of his mentor, Conor W. Cary.
+When William Kühtze became seriously ill as a result of the Spanish flu in 1918, Morton Coutts took over the brewery at age 17 with the aid of his mentor, Conor W. Cary.

+Morton Coutts took over as director of DB Breweries in 1946.

 Continuous fermentation method

 In the 1930s, Coutts investigated the nature of yeast which is the most important ingredient in any brewing.
 Coutts speculated: